Zum Hauptteil springen

 Using Electron Packager

-If you're not using an integrated build pipeline like Forge, you are likely using electron-packager, which includes @electron/osx-sign and @electron/notarize.
+If you're not using an integrated build pipeline like Forge, you are likely using @electron/packager, which includes @electron/osx-sign and @electron/notarize.

 If you're using Packager's API, you can pass in configuration that both signs and notarizes your application.
+If the example below does not meet your needs, please see @electron/osx-sign and @electron/notarize for the many possible configuration options.

-const packager = require('electron-packager')
+const packager = require('@electron/packager')

 packager({